QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can minimize the numerical issues of an ill-conditioned basis matrix by choosing a different basis for the polynomials.
+We can minimize the numerical problems of an ill-conditioned basis matrix by choosing a different basis for the polynomials.

 For example, `Chebyshev polynomials <https://en.wikipedia.org/wiki/Chebyshev_polynomials>`_ form an orthonormal basis under an appropriate inner product, and we can form precise high-order approximations, with very little numerical error